jbp261/Microcontroller-Projects/FIlters-MotorSpeedMeasurement/README.md

 - The motor speed control was implemented successfully as described in the description section.

 ![Filter Calc](https://raw.githubusercontent.com/jbp261/Microcontroller-Projects/master/Images/FilterCalc.jpg "Filter Calc")
-> The time taken by the microcontroller for filter calculations: 400 micro seconds
+> The time taken by the microcontroller for filter calculations: 400 &mu;Sec